Frequently Asked Questions

 Q: My doctor said I could call CVHS for support.
 What is available?

 A: We welcome self referrals from those impacted by the end of life journey or bereavement.
-Our services include emotional and psycho-social support provided by staff or volunteers, through 1:1 sessions or support groups, as well as other community offerings such as our self care clinic.
-For those who are navigating a more complex journey such as a traumatic loss or dementia, we can often assist by helping to identify other community resources and service provider partnerships.
+Our services include emotional and psycho-social support provided by staff or volunteers, through 1:1 sessions or support groups, as well as other community offerings such as our self care clinic and advance care planning.